anoma/nspec/docs/architecture-2/engines/index.juvix.md

 ## Local Environments

-Below, we use [Juvix](https://docs.juvix.org) to define `AnomeEngineEnv`, the type for local environments used by each engine family in Anoma.
+Below, we use [Juvix](https://docs.juvix.org) to define `AnomeEngineEnv`, the type for engine environments used by each engine family in Anoma.

-By examining these local environments, we can identify the engine families currently considered in Anoma.
-These local environments essentially provide the execution context for their respective engines.
-So, remember, each type constructor of `AnomeEngineEnv` represents the local environment for a distinct engine family.
+By examining these engine environments, we can identify the engine families currently considered in Anoma.
+These engine environmentts provide the execution context for their respective engines.
+So, remember, each type constructor of `AnomeEngineEnv` represents the environment for a distinct engine family.

 ```juvix